 Why?
 Analytics workloads are demanding but not always consistent.
 These high-volume, high-compute applications need cloud elasticity the most.

-Analytics’ high-compute, high-demand workloads used to equate to massive investments in hardware and compute power.
+That means prioritizing D&A workloads in cloud migration strategies.
+High-compute, high-demand analytics workloads used to equate to massive investments in hardware and compute power.
 But these days, those traditional architectures often can’t cut it—at least, not in a way that’s scalable and cost-effective.
-Moving these workloads to the cloud, and even the edge, creates more real-time opportunities and less latency, which are both critical to engineering decision intelligence in a data-driven world.
+Moving these workloads to the cloud, and even the edge, creates more real-time opportunities and less latency.
+Both of these are critical to engineering decision intelligence in a data-driven world.

 Tip: Download Pure’s Guide to Modern Analytics and learn how a cloud-optimized storage solution can help analytics teams gain radically faster query performance and rapid insights.